lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Rule ID for SCHC C/D {#IDComp}

 Rule ID are sent by the compression element and are intended for the decompression element.
-In SCHC C/D, the Rule IDs are specific to a Dev Hence, multiple Dev instances may use the same Rule ID to define different header compression contexts.
+In SCHC C/D, the Rule IDs are specific to a Dev.
+Hence, multiple Dev instances may use the same Rule ID to define different header compression contexts.
 To identify the correct Rule ID, the SCHC C/D needs to correlate the Rule ID with the Dev identifier to find the appropriate Rule to be applied.
-For Devs with different LPWAN radio interfaces, several approaches are allowed.
-For example, the same set of Rule IDs may be used for packet transmission over the different interfaces.

 ## Packet processing